mgarbs/hedera-docs/resources/tutorials/hedera-consensus-service/getting-started-with-the-hedera-consensus-service-fabric-plugin/README.md

 * Follow the commands below to build the required fabric binaries and docker images
   * Note: This process may take a few minutes to complete
+  * Note: newer versions of docker enable gRPC FUSE file sharing implementation by default.
+Change this implementation to osxfs (Legacy) from Docker settings

 ```
 $ make clean